syvb/iter.ca/content/post/dropped-email/index.md

 ## The symptoms

 So I didn't get an email someone sent me from ProtonMail.
-To investigate, I set up a test account and tried sending emails to various addresses, and I got all of them except for the one I sent to my own mail server.
+To investigate, I set up a test account and tried sending emails to various addresses, and I received all of them except for the one I sent to my own mail server.

 At first I thought the problem might be on ProtonMail's end, given that emails were successfully reaching other providers.
 However, as we'll see, the issue was closer to home.